aafrieso/PlanPro-front-end/README.md

 ## Ice Box 🧊

-* Add a calendar to the planding page
+* Add a calendar to the landing page
 * Create a form for meals and recipes
-* Add drag and drop functionality to tasks
+* Add drag and drop functionality
 * Add the ability to use a pomodoro timer